 To receive signals from and plot the orbit of Explorer 1, JPL had, under contract with the U.S. Army, deployed portable tracking stations to Nigeria, Singapore and California.
 After JPL is transferred to NASA, the agency recognizes the need for a more extensive communications network rather than having each flight project acquire and operate its own equipment.
 JPL's Deep Space Information Facility is renamed the Deep Space Network on December 24, 1963, to reflect the expanded role, becoming the "phone company" for nearly every spacecraft that has gone to the moon or beyond.

-After traveling in space for 109 days, carrying out a midcourse correction to its flight path that would become a staple of later space missions and collecting data that for the first time confirm the existence of the solar wind (a constant flow of particles streaming outward from our sun), Mariner 2 flies by Venus.
-In the world's first successful encounter with another planet, the spacecraft passes about 21,600 miles (34,773 kilometers) above the surface and scans the planet with infrared and microwave radiometers, revealing that Venus has an extremely hot surface.
+One hundred nine days after launch, Mariner 2 flies by Venus, becoming the first spacecraft to execute a successful encounter of another planet.
+It passes about 21,600 miles (34,773 kilometers) above the surface and scans the planet with infrared and microwave radiometers, revealing that Venus has an extremely hot surface.
 This supports a theory put forward by some scientists that Venus is the victim of a runaway "greenhouse effect"; carbon dioxide in its atmosphere acts like a blanket, trapping heat from the sun.
 The finding puts to rest longstanding speculation that the cloud-shrouded Venus might be a swampy world harboring life.